BEKK-IoT/getting-started/src/text/setup.md

 [Firebase](https://www.firebase.com/docs/) is a realtime cloud database which allows you to store and synchronized data.
 What makes Firebase interesting is that it makes it easy to synchronize data between multiple clients.

-**NB:** Firebase will only send events when the value is a new value.
-So when two people sending a light on value, only one event will be sendt!
+Firebase will only send new events when the content of the event is changed.

 In the following code example we use Firebase to send and receive events.